 2. Whenever requested by a collection agency, provide the copy of invoices or the relevant paperwork promptly that proves your financial claim.

-Debtors take collection agencies very seriously and are more likely to pay, verses when the bills were being raised by in-house staff on company’s own name.
+Debtors take collection agencies very seriously and are more likely to pay, verses when the bills were being raised by in-house staff on hotel / travel company’s own name.